-For the three months ended March 31, 2018, total selling, general and administrative expenses were \$11,329,000, a decrease of \$40,000 (or 0%) from the same period in 2017.
-For the six months ended March 31, 2018, total selling, general and administrative expenses were \$22,463,000, a decrease of \$859,000 (or 4%) from the same period in 2017.
-The decreases were primarily driven by reductions in professional fees due to completion of spin-off of Viemed.
-Other expense reduction included functions as billing, auto, patient acquisitions, etc, attributable to the cost rationalization across the business units.
+For the three months ended March 31, 2018, total selling, general and administrative expenses were \$11,402,000, a decrease of \$73,000 (or 0%) from the same period in 2017.
+For the six months ended March 31, 2018, total selling, general and administrative expenses were \$22,608,000, an increase of \$145,000 (or 1%) from the same period in 2017.
+The increases or stabilization are primarily driven by reductions in professional fees due to completion of spin-off of Viemed.
+Other expense reduction included functions as billing, auto, patient acquisitions, etc., attributable to the cost rationalization across the business units.
+There were some increases in insurance and office expense across all companies.